 - Cranberries – Fill a clear glass vase with cranberries and nestle a pillar candle within

 - Boughs of holly and pine

 - Rosemary sprigs

-- Make your own festive swag or wreath from evergreen branches, secure cut ends with florist wire and tie with holiday-themed ribbon.
+- Make your own festive swag or wreath from evergreen branches, secure cut ends with florist wire and tie with holiday-themed ribbon

-White candles on silver stands are timeless.
 I recently gave away my cute-but-difficult-to-store set of reindeer dessert dishes that were used maybe once or twice a season — they were fun and whimsical and took up way too much space.
 My everyday white dishes look just as lovely holding those desserts, and I don’t have to figure out where to keep them for the other 11 months of the year.

-Glass ornaments are inexpensive at craft stores, and easy to personalize with paint, stickers or rub-ons.
-Leave them empty or fill them with fake snow, glitter or other small objects.
+Glass ornaments are inexpensive at craft stores, and easy to personalize with paint, stickers, or rub-ons.
+Leave them empty or fill them with fake snow, glitter, or other small objects.

 Or try the Seven Blessings Ornament — simply decorate a plain glass ornament, then fill it with 7 strips of paper with written blessings for the coming year (Love, Abundance, Good Friends, etc. — make them personal!)

+Each year, we get the chance to evaluate and declutter our decor.
 Limit your holiday decor to a certain number of boxes or bins.
 If it doesn’t all fit, it’s time to reduce.
 As you’re decorating, pay attention to any decor that doesn’t make the cut this year — it may be time to donate it before the holiday season, so it can give someone else joy without taking up any more of your valuable storage space.

 - The Art of Toy Rotation: Encourage Creativity, Focus & Fresh Fun - January 5, 2023

 - How to Ask Family and Friends to Cut Back on Toys This Holiday - November 13, 2022